Evernote helps you increase your productivity with only a little effort.

 Running a busy business is a hectic affair.
 You have so much to think about, and forgetting just one thing has the potential to put a spanner in the works.

 Sush.io gives you a chance to automate some of those essential tasks.
 It collects your recurring bills and statements, and all of your other online bills.
 It then also sends them all to an Evernote notebook (you can also choose from a huge amount of other cloud services.
-This page showcases just a small sample of them.

 The first 100 transactions are free but you must pay a minimum of $25 a month for the service.
 But there are two things to consider here – the amount of billable time this app saves you, and the fact you can offset the charges against your tax bill.